 - Medical treatment, testing or preventive services for COVID-19, including vaccines, will not be considered for public charge purposes.

 - Use of Medi-Cal, CalFresh, public housing, and section 8 voucher rental assistance will NO LONGER be considered when applying for legal permanent residency or entry into the United States.

 - The only programs considered when applying for legal permanent residency or entry into the country are:

 - Cash assistance programs, such as CalWORKs, General Assistance, and SSI

 - Institutional long-term care paid for by Medi-Cal

 Alameda County was the first County in the state of CA to officially oppose the expansion of the definition of public charge back in October 2017.
-We worked closely with other County Departments, Board of Supervisors, County Counsel, and community partners to support the legal challenge of this rule.
-We applaud the Biden administration for taking swift action to protect working immigrants and their families.
+SSA worked closely with other County Departments, Board of Supervisors, County Counsel, and community partners to support overturning the Trump policy.
+We applaud the Biden administration for taking decisive action to protect working immigrants and their families.